What Is The Deal With Bioidentical Hormones

 Here are a few surprising but true facts about bio-identical hormones:

 - Multiple studies have shown that estradiol is NOT associated with causing breast cancer, although it will cause more rapid growth or spread of existing cancer.
 Testosterone actually decreases breast cancer risk.

 - Multiple studies have shown that estradiol given non-orally shows NO increase in blood clotting risk and DECEASES the incidence of heart disease, osteoporosis, Alzheimer’s disease and colon cancer.

 - Progesterone is a great alternative to sleeping pills and is essentially risk free!

 - Testosterone in pellet form has been proven to help increase our muscle: fat ratio as well as preventing bone loss, and DOES NOT cause acne, hair growth, or other unpleasant symptoms in the vast majority of women when doses correctly.

-Come see me in person or by Zoom to talk more about how bio-identical hormones can help you!
-I can tell you for sure, they changed my life for the better by about 100%, and can do the same for you!
+Come see me to talk more about how bio-identical hormones can help you!
+I can tell you for sure, they changed my life for the better, and can do the same for you!